 About the Founder & Creative Director

-Several years ago (in my late 30s), I began to notice the lack of events in the community that were focused on older queer women and folks.
+Several years ago I began to notice the lack of events in the community that were focused on older queer women and folks.
 I was feeling frustrated, going out late at night and then finding myself one of the oldest people in the room.
 I was also tired of relying on apps to meet new people -- why should it be so hard to have a face-to-face conversation that doesn't feel high-stakes?

 With the encouragement of a few friends and supporters, I decided to launch Saturn Returned, with no event promotion experience whatsoever.
 I am grateful for the opportunity to use my creative skills to provide this space for the community, and support a small local business at the same time.